Minoru/blog.tty8.org/posts/2019-06-26-just-use-wired.markdown

 happened once in a while, so totally a first-world problem, but it was none the less frustrating.

-All of that made me purchase TP-LINK Archer C60, also known as AC1350.
+All of that made me purchase TP-LINK Archer C60, ~~also known as AC1350~~[^1].
 This device is a bit more expensive than the previous one, but it has a number of useful features to show for it:

 * more powerful transmitter, punching through the walls like it's nothing;
 * more antennas, letting it focus the transmission, and better "hear" the